RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 ## I can't get connections.
 How can I test whether the net is down or my node is misconfigured?

-First install telnet for your respective os.
+First, install telnet for your respective os.

 Then open your command box and enter `telnet addnode-us-central.cycy.me 32749`.
 If there is no response, your Firewall might have blocked the port.
-Otherwise your configuration might be wrong or your node may have been temporary banned by the network.
+Otherwise, your configuration might be wrong or your node may have been temporarily banned by the network.

 ## When syncing from zero, the sync gets stuck or pauses for an untimely duration.
 What to do next?

-Make sure your on the latest wallet version.
+Make sure you're on the latest wallet version.

 Syncing may seem to take longer with growing blockchain.
 If you get stuck use 'reboot client'